longwa/grails-spring-batch/README.md

 + loadTables - if true, will attempt to execute the Spring Batch DDL for the specified database type during startup.
 Should set to true in test phases.
   + Type: Boolean
   + Default: false
++ maxVarCharLength- Messages in the job_execution, step_execution, and job_execution_context are truncated to this value.
+If you increase it above its default of 2500, you'll need to adjust your table constraints accordingly.
+  + Type: Integer
+  + Default: 2500
 + database - The database type to use: db2, derby, h2, hsqldb, mysql, oracle10g, postgresql, sqlserver, sybase
   + Type: String
   + Default: h2